m365show/Microsoft-Copilot-ROI-Calculator-Development-7121/README.md

-# Microsoft Copilot ROI Calculator - Firebase Integration
+# Microsoft Copilot ROI Calculator - Firebase Edition

-A comprehensive ROI calculator for Microsoft Copilot products with dual database support (Firebase + Supabase).
+A comprehensive ROI calculator for Microsoft Copilot products powered by Firebase for real-time analytics and data management.

 ## 🔥 Firebase Features